Blyth

 Blyth is a Town in the county of Northumberland.

-There are great places to visit near Blyth including some great villages, ancient sites, beaches, hiking areas, geological features, castles, ruins, islands, towns, roman sites and historic monuments.
+There are great places to visit near Blyth including some great villages, beaches, hiking areas, islands, towns, historic monuments, ancient sites, geological features, castles, ruins and roman sites.

-There are a number of beaches near Blyth including Embleton Bay, and Bamburgh Beach.
+There are a number of towns near Blyth including Hexham, and Berwick-upon-Tweed.

-Blyth's best nearby geological features can be found at Gull Crag and the Rumble Churn, Greymare Rock, and Sycamore Gap.
+There are a several good geological features in the Blyth area like Gull Crag and the Rumble Churn, Greymare Rock, and Sycamore Gap.

 Don't miss Dunstanburgh Castle, WWII Sandbag Pillbox, and Old Limekiln at Dunstanburgh's ruins if visiting the area around Blyth.